 Decluttering your home can be a massive undertaking, one that sometimes feels too daunting to even attempt.

 But like most things in life, the hardest part is getting started.
-That’s why we’ve compiled a list of no-fail decluttering tips from the experts — certified professional organizers with years of experience under their belts — to help you start decluttering your home and taking control of your space.
+That’s why we’ve compiled a list of no-fail decluttering tips from the experts — certified professional organizers with years of experience under their belts.

-1. Before you declutter, visualize what you want your space to look like.
+1. Before you’re all decluttered, visualize what you want your space to look like.

 This step is key.
 Before you start tossing papers in trash bags or stuffing old sweaters in cardboard boxes because you just can’t stand it anymore, take a moment to consider your goal for the space.